Last updated: October 27, 2017

 Much to the chagrin of Mozilla CEO Chris Beard, among others, Microsoft overrode users’ default web browser choice.
 Our experience with Microsoft Edge has been positive.
 Its lack of support for displaying Java content is disappointing, but not surprising.
 If you are a Firefocker, Chromagnon, Operasite or Safarian, configure your preferred browser as the default web browser in Windows 10.
 In this example, we are going with Firefox.

 Click or tap the Start button, then click Settings.

-In the Settings menu, click or tap the System icon.
+In the Settings menu, click or tap the Apps icon.

 A new Choose an app menu will open.
 The menu will list the web browser applications installed on your computer.
+Click the browser you want set as the default Windows 10 web browser.
 In this example, we will choose Firefox as the new default Web browser app.

 With Firefox selected as the default Web browser app, content that launches in your web browser, such as a link clicked in an email, will launch in Firefox instead of Microsoft Edge.

 Thank you for visiting Tech Help Knowledgebase to learn how to change the default web browser in Windows 10.